ETBCOR/nasin-nanpa/README.md

 # nasin sitelen tan anpa nanpa

-o lukin e [lipu Releases](https://github.com/ETBCOR/nasin-nanpa/releases) a!
+## o lukin e [lipu Releases](https://github.com/ETBCOR/nasin-nanpa/releases) a!

 ![nasin nanpa 3.1.0](/renders/nasin-nanpa-3.1.0.png)

-nasin sitelen ni li kepeken [nasin ni](https://www.kreativekorp.com/ucsur/charts/sitelen.html).
+nasin sitelen tan anpa nanpa li kepeken nasin pi [lipu ni](https://www.kreativekorp.com/ucsur/charts/sitelen.html).

-Guide for ligatures:
+## Ligatures Guide
+Ligatures are a font feature that allow nasin nanpa (and other many sitelen pona fonts) to display strings of existing Unicode characters as sitelen pona glyphs.
+However, not every text rendering context supports this font feature by default, and some may not at all!
 - type the name of any glyph in latin characters (with or without a trailing space) and it will turn into the correct sitelen pona
 - ideographic space can be done with `  ` (double space) or `zz`
 - cartouches get opened with `[` and closed with `]`